louisitvn/slate/source/index.html.md

 * Create a new page to design

-* Add a “Save” button that, when clicked, retrieves the builder data and sends it to the server’s save.php script, which stores the HTML content in a MySQL database.
+* Add a "Save" button that, when clicked, retrieves the builder data and sends it to the server's save.php script, which stores the HTML content in a MySQL database.

 Instead of storing builder data to MySQL, you are free to handle it any way you want in your server-side script.

 ## Export, Publish and Download

 The next common task is exporting the page for real-world use.
-Once users finish their design and click the **Export** button, the final HTML content is sent to a server-side script that handles the export process—typically via an AJAX request.
+Once users finish their design and click the **Export** button, the final HTML content is sent to a server-side script that handles the export process-typically via an AJAX request.
 See the example on the right.

 Emotsy Builder provides a `getHtml()` method that captures the final HTML of the designed page.